jepeake/NeetCode-150-Solutions/Arrays & Hashing/Group Anagrams/solution.md

 *Given an array of strings `strs` - group **the anagrams** together.
 You can return the answer in **any order**.*

-*An **Anagram** is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.*
+*An **Anagram** is a word or phrase formed by rearranging the letters of a different word or phrase - typically using all the original letters exactly once.*

 - - -